Accenture/reactive-interaction-gateway/README.md

 ## About

-The Reactive Interaction Gateway (RIG) is the glue between your client (frontend) apps and your backend.
+The Reactive Interaction Gateway (RIG) is the glue between your client (frontend) and your backend.
 It makes communication between them easier by (click the links to learn more)

 - [picking up backend events and forwarding them to clients based on subscriptions](https://accenture.github.io/reactive-interaction-gateway/docs/features.html#picking-up-backend-events-and-forwarding-them-to-clients-based-on-subscriptions): this makes your frontend apps **reactive and eliminates the need for polling**.
-- forwarding client requests to backend services **either synchronously, asynchronously or a mix of both**:
+- forwarding client requests to backend services either synchronously, asynchronously or a mix of both:
   - [synchronously](https://accenture.github.io/reactive-interaction-gateway/docs/features.html#synchronously): if requests are being sent synchronously, RIG acts as a reverse proxy: RIG forwards the request to an HTTP endpoint of a backend service, waits for the response and sends it to the client.
   - [asynchronously - fire&forget](https://accenture.github.io/reactive-interaction-gateway/docs/features.html#asynchronously---fireforget): RIG transforms a HTTP request to a message for asynchronous processing and forwards it to the backend asynchronously using either Kafka, NATS or Amazon Kinesis Data Streams.
   - [synchronously with asynchronous response](https://accenture.github.io/reactive-interaction-gateway/docs/features.html#synchronously---asnychronous-response) - a pseudo-synchronous request: RIG forwards the client request to the backend synchronously via HTTP and waits for the backend response by listening to Kafka/NATS and forwarding it to the still open HTTP connection to the frontend.